olliephillips/tempdeck/README.md

 ## Setup

 Assumes running Espruino on ESP 8266.
 It will run on any ESP 8266 board, only one GPIO is required.
-Download and load the module locally, or use it directly from this repo.
 There is a Closure minified version included.
 Requires a DS18B20 temperature sensor.

 This module could easilly be modified to run on Pico and original Espruino board.